-Elaine Angene Escoe, 41 years old and originally from Jamaica, has been added to the new "Most Wanted Frauds" list by the FBI for her alleged involvement in a $34 million fraud scheme against federal COVID-19 assistance programs, authorities reported on Monday.
+Elaine Angene Escoe, 41 years old and originally from Jamaica, has been added to the new “Most Wanted Fugitives” list by the FBI for her alleged involvement in a $34 million fraud scheme against federal COVID-19 relief programs, authorities reported on Monday.

 The FBI is offering a reward of up to $150,000 for information leading to the arrest and conviction of Escoe, a resident of Palm Beach County and one of the first eight individuals to be included in this new category announced by FBI Director Kash Patel.

-According to Miami Herald, this list becomes the third official category of the FBI, alongside the historic list of the Ten Most Wanted and the Most Wanted Terrorists list.
+According to Miami Herald, this list becomes the third official category of the FBI, alongside the historic Ten Most Wanted and Most Wanted Terrorists lists.
 The eight initial cases represent losses ranging from $1.2 million to $1.2 billion.

 The scheme: over 90 fraudulent applications

-Between May 2020 and November 2021, Escoe and five other co-defendants submitted more than 90 fraudulent applications for federal funds from the Paycheck Protection Program (PPP), Economic Injury Disaster Loans, the Restaurant Revitalization Fund, and the Closed Venue Operators Grant.
+Between May 2020 and November 2021, Escoe and five other co-defendants submitted over 90 fraudulent applications for federal funds from the Paycheck Protection Program (PPP), Economic Injury Disaster Loans, the Restaurant Revitalization Fund, and the Grant for Closed Venue Operators.

-The applications contained false information about the number of employees, payroll expenses, and the revenues of the companies, as well as fabricated tax documents and bank statements.
+The applications contained false information about the number of employees, payroll expenses, and company revenues, as well as forged tax documents and bank statements.

-The scheme resulted in the improper disbursement of approximately $29.1 million in PPP funds, $1.2 million in Restaurant Revitalization Fund funds, and $3.8 million in funds from the Grant for Closed Venue Operators.
+The scheme resulted in the improper disbursement of approximately $29.1 million in PPP funds, $1.2 million in Restaurant Revitalization Fund funds, and $3.8 million in funds from the Grant for Indoor Event Operators.

-After receiving the funds, Escoe and his co-defendants allegedly exchanged payments among themselves, withdrew large sums of cash, and used signed blank checks to conceal the origin of the money.
+After receiving the funds, Escoe and his co-defendants allegedly made payments to each other, withdrew large sums of cash, and used signed blank checks to conceal the source of the money.

 The six defendants of the grand jury